-Start number Name Country Start time
+Start number Name 0 Country Start time --------------------- --------- ------------

-1 SVENSSON, Lars SWE 0:00

-2 ARKJANOW, Nikolai RUS 0:02

-3 KRECEK, Jan CZE 0:09

-- 315.4.2 In order to avoid overlapping or competition taking too long, the Jury may allow a Mass or Heat Start for the late starting competitors.
-The Jury is also allowed to reduce the number of starting competitors. - 315.4.3 The Pursuit Start is carried out without an electronic start gate.
-A video camera should be used to record the entire start such that a review by the Jury can be done. - 315.4.4 In order to guarantee an exact start, a large display clock must be used for each starting lane together with bib number and starting times for respective competitors for that lane.
-The start must be prepared so that two or more competitors may start side by side. - 315.4.5 The competitors are not allowed to change corridors within the marked corridor area after the start line. - 315.4.6 Example of start list for Pursuit competition can be found at http://data.fis-ski.com/pdf/2017/CC/3033/2017CC3033SL.pdf

-315.5 Heat Start procedure

-- 315.5.1 The start area is prepared with a start line and a pre-start line that are 1 meter apart. - 315.5.2 Electronic and/or mechanical start gates can be used if approved by the Jury. - 315.5.2.1 Use of start gates is mandatory at OWG, WSC, WC, U23 WSC and JWSC competitions. - 315.5.3 Competitors are organised on the pre-start line where instructions are given and start lanes designated.
-The starter will give the command "take your start positions" and the competitors advance to the start line where they must place their poles behind the start line and/or start gates.
-When all competitors are at the start line, the starter will give the command "Set" and all the competitors must remain motionless until the starter gives the start signal. - 315.5.4 Starts that do not use gates follow the same principles and procedures as stated above. - 315.5.5 Competitors must use classical technique and are not allowed to leave their assigned tracks within marked corridors the first 10-15 m after the start line.
+1 2 3 SVENSSON, Lars ARKJANOW, Nikolai KRECEK, Jan SWE RUS CZE 0:00 0:02 0:09 315.4.2 allow a Mass or In order to avoid overlapping or competition taking too long, the Jury may allow a Mass or Heat Start for the late starting competitors.
+The Jury is also allowed to reduce the number of starting competitors.
+315.4.3 The Pursuit Start is carried out without an electronic start gate.
+A video camera should be used to record the entire start such that a review by the Jury can be done.
+315.4.4 each starting la competitors for rantee an exact start, a larg ne together with bib numbe that lane.
+The start must ny start side by side. r and starting ti mes for respective 315.4.5 The competitor ridor area after s are not allowed to change the start line. e corridors with in the marked cor- 315.4.6 Example of start list for Pursuit competition can be found at http://data.fis-ski.com/pdf/2017/CC/3033/2017CC3033SL.pdf 315.5 Heat Start pro Heat Start procedure 315.5.1 The start area meter apart.
+The start area is prepared with a start line and a pre-start line that are 1 meter apart.
+315.5.2 and start lanes start positions" must place theil petitors are at t e organised on the pre-star designated.
+The starter wand the competitors advants r poles behind the start line the start line, the starter will s must remain motionless u vill give the con ance to the sta and/or start ga Il give the comi mmand "take your rt line where they tes.
+When all command "Set" and all 315.5.3 Starts that do r stated above. not use gates follow the sa me principles a and procedures as 315.5.4 • ust use classical technique s within marked corridors th 315.5.5 • tart list for Heat Starts can fis-ski.com/pdf/2017/CC/22 21SL.pdf 315.6 Duties of the S Start Officials 315.6.1 their correct tim nust provide all competitor nes.
+An assistant must be pecording the details for any placed near the e starter and is re- 315.7 False Start Co nsequences 315.7.1 who make a F es using Interval Start or Pur alse Start will not be reca t be reported to the Jury. • •

-315.5.6 Example of a start list for Heat Starts can be found at http://medias3.fis-ski.com/pdf/2017/CC/2221/2017CC2221SL.pdf

-315.6 Duties of the Start Officials

-315.6.1 Start officials must provide all competitors with the opportunity to start at their correct times.
-An assistant must be placed near the starter and is responsible for recording the details for any violations at the start.

-315.7 False Start Consequences

-- 315.7.1 For competitions using Interval Start or Pursuit Start procedures competitors who make a False Start will not be recalled to the start line.
-False Start infractions must be reported to the Jury. - 315.7.2 For all competitions using a Mass Start or Heat Start procedures, any False Start will result in a "restart" of the competition.
+For all competitions using a Mass Start or Heat Start procedures, any False Start will result in a "restart" of the competition.
 The starter or the start gate must give a False Start signal.
 There must be assistants placed an effective distance down the tracks where it is possible to turn the competitors back.